cs1302uga/cs1302-c4-alpha/README.rst

 |semester| |course| classes at the University of Georgia. **Students who are assigned this project
 are expected to read the entirety of this project description file before beginning their project.**

-There are different deadline options for this project.
-Students who perform their final submission via the ``submit`` command before the date/times listed below automatically receive some Submission-Based (SB) extra credit.
-The late penalty does not start applying until after the final date listed.
+This project is broken up into three parts, and each part has its own deadline.
+Students who perform their final submission for a particular part via the ``submit1302`` command before the date/times listed for that part automatically receive +5 points of Submission-Based (SB) extra credit.
+The late penalty does not start applying until after the final date/time listed.

 * |due_date_1|  @ 11:55 PM EST (|due_date_1_points| SB Extra Credit)
 * |due_date_2|  @ 11:55 PM EST (|due_date_2_points| SB Extra Credit)